debbhiesoy/cypress-io/README.md

+# Creating your first Cypress.io Tests

-# Make sure to install npm and node
+## Make sure to install npm and node
 Install npm by using command
 ```npm install -g```
 Make sure that npm is installed.
 Check version of the npm installed by  ```npm -v```